-Patricia’s Coffee Bar has also recently announced its reopening for indoor dining and will be serving up some delicious brunch dishes.
-Their new menu features brioche buns filled with the likes of creamy scrambled eggs with bacon, salmon or crispy kale and caramelised onions, as well as buckwheat crêpes and dishes served with fresh sourdough toast.
+Patricia’s Coffee Bar is also open for indoor dining and serves up some delicious brunch dishes.
+Their menu features brioche buns filled with the likes of creamy scrambled eggs with bacon, salmon or crispy kale and caramelised onions, as well as buckwheat crêpes and dishes served with fresh sourdough toast.

 Patricia’s Coffee Bar, 350 Victoria Road, G42 7RP